How to deal with cash flow problems / issues?

 Working capital requirement is therefore truly important for a business.
 So don’t be misled by a high volume of sales!

 You no doubt think that an unforeseen event is by definition… unforeseeable.
 And you’re right!
 Strikes, machinery breakdowns, stock shortages at a supplier's, equipment theft, a new competitor you had not spotted, and more recently the Covid-19 pandemic… A lot of unforeseen events can occur during the existence of a business.
-And although it is not necessarily possible to anticipate everything, we can't advise you enough to prepare yourself for hard times.
+And although it is not necessarily possible to anticipate everything, we can't advise you enough to prepare yourself for hard times by having reserves for unexpected expenses.
 It is not uncommon for a manager to neglect the unexpected in their business and be forced to shut the company down at the first unforeseen event.
 So don't plan too tightly, and keep some room for manoeuvre to weather the storm if necessary.

 Your business is booming, the orders are pouring in and, what’s more, you’re launching a new product!
 Yet everything is going wrong, despite your (overly) rapid growth.
 You’re heading for a growth crisis!
 It is generally characterised by excessive demand and the company’s inability to meet it without jeopardising its cash position.